 Adventurous things to do in Mexico

 About a 2-hour drive northeast of Cabo San Lucas, Cabo Pulmo is a national marine park – described by Jacques Cousteau as the “aquarium of the world.”
-You can see so much underwater life there!
-We’ve been fortunate to dive with sharks.
-A resident colony of sea lions is also fun to snorkel with.
+You can see so much underwater life!

-43) Take a balloon ride over the Teotihuacan pyramids
+53) Take a balloon ride over the pyramids of Teotihuacan

 And if you’ve never taken a hot air balloon ride before, it’s quite magical to float dreamily in the sky, filled with other balloons, as the sun rises and paints the earth golden.